National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

 NMFS manages the groundfish fishery in the GOA exclusive economic zone according to the Fishery Management Plan for Groundfish of the Gulf of Alaska (FMP) prepared by the North Pacific Fishery Management Council under authority of the Magnuson-Stevens Fishery Conservation and Management Act.
 Regulations governing fishing by U.S. vessels in accordance with the FMP appear at subpart H of 50 CFR part 600 and 50 CFR part 679.

-In accordance with § 679.20(d)(1)(i), the Regional Administrator, has determined that the pollock TAC in Statistical Area 620 has been reached.
-Therefore, the Regional Administrator is establishing a directed fishing allowance of 19,635 mt, and is setting aside the remaining 50 mt as bycatch to support other anticipated groundfish fisheries.
-In accordance with § 679.20(d)(1)(iii), the Regional Administrator finds that this directed fishing allowance will soon be reached.
+In accordance with § 679.20(d)(1)(i), the Administrator, Alaska Region, NMFS, has determined that the revised C season allowance of the pollock TAC in Statistical Area 620 will soon be reached.
+Therefore, the Regional Administrator is establishing a directed fishing allowance of 3,330 mt, and is setting aside the remaining 50 mt as bycatch to support other anticipated groundfish fisheries.
+In accordance with § 679.20(d)(1)(iii), the Regional Administrator finds that this directed fishing allowance has been reached.
 Consequently, NMFS is prohibiting directed fishing for pollock in Statistical Area 620 of the GOA.

 This action responds to the best available information recently obtained from the fishery.
-The Assistant Administrator for Fisheries, NOAA (AA), finds good cause to waive the requirement to provide prior notice and opportunity for public comment pursuant to the authority set forth at 5 U.S.C.
-553(b)(B) as such requirement is contrary to the public interest.
-This requirement is contrary to the public interest as it would delay the closure of the fishery, lead to exceeding the pollock TAC in Statistical Area 620, and therefore reduce the public's ability to use and enjoy the fishery resource.
+The Assistant Administrator for Fisheries, NOAA, (AA), finds good cause to waive the requirement to provide prior notice and opportunity for public comment pursuant to the authority set forth at 5 U.S.C.
+553(b)(B) as such requirement is impracticable and contrary to the public interest.
+This requirement is impracticable and contrary to the public interest as it would prevent NMFS from responding to the most recent fisheries data in a timely fashion and would delay the closure of the C season pollock TAC in Statistical Area 620.

 This action is required by § 679.20 and is exempt from review under Executive Order 12866.Start Signature